This four-year course has a student satisfaction rating of 90%.

 Typical offer: AAB–ABB

-Required subjects and grades: A level subjects must include Chemistry; one (or more) from Biology, Physics, Mathematics and Further Mathematics is desirable but not essential.
-You must also have a minimum grade B at GCSE level (or equivalent) in an appropriate language if you are to study at a non-English-speaking university.
+Required subjects and grades: A level subjects must include Chemistry; one (or more) from Biology, Physics, Mathematics and Further Mathematics is highly desirable but not essential.
+An appropriate modern language at GCSE grade B minimum is also required if you intend to study at a non-English-speaking university.

 General Studies: not accepted.
 Critical Thinking: not accepted.
 However, a good performance may be taken into account if you fail to meet the conditions of the offer